Michael-Meade/MinerFind/Projects/Powershell-script-starts-wlanSVC.md

 ### The script
-The first thing it does it use the Get=Service cmd-let to get the name of the service,  ( WlanSvc ).
-It stored the output of the command as $wlanservice.
+The first thing the snippet does is use the Get=Service cmd-let to get the name of the service,  ( WlanSvc ).
+The code stores the output of the command as $wlanservice.
 Next we use a If statement to make sure that the proccess is stopped.

-By using the variable #wlanservice we are able to add .Status to it to only get the state of the service.
-If the state of the service is equal to Stopped then the code will print out "Starting WlanSVC" and use the Start-Service cmdlet to start the service.
+To get the state of the service we do: `$wlanservice.Status`.
+This will get the state of the service, if it is running or not.
+We use the "-eq" comparison operator to check if the status of the service is Stopped.
+If it is then we use Write-Output to print out a message stating that we are starting wlanSVC.
+After the message is printed we use the Start-Service to start the service.
+Now we should be able to see all the networks that are within range.

 ```powershell